Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Abstract

 \section{Abstract}

-The effect of dependence among multiple hypothesis testing have recently attracted attention of the statistical community.
-Statisticians have studied the effect of dependence in multiple testing procedures under different setups.
-In this article, we study asymptotic properties of Bayesian multiple testing procedures.
-Specifically, we provide sufficient conditions for strong consistency under general dependence structure.
-We also consider a novel Bayesian non-marginal multiple testing procedure and associated error measures that coherently account for the dependence structure present in the model and the prior.

-We advocate posterior versions of $FDR$ and $FNR$ as appropriate error rates in Bayesian multiple testing and show that the asymptotic convergence rates of the error rates are directly associated with the Kullback-Leibler divergence from the true model.
-Indeed, all our results hold very generally even under the setup where the class of postulated models is misspecified.

-We illustrate our general asymptotic theory in a time-varying covariate selection problem with autoregressive response variables, viewed from a multiple testing perspective.
-We show that for any proper prior distribution on the parameters, consistency of certain Bayesian multiple testing procedures hold.

-We compare the Bayesian non-marginal procedure with some existing Bayesian multiple testing methods through an extensive simulation study in the above time-varying covariate selection problem.
-Superior performance of the new procedure compared to the others vindicate that proper exploitation of the dependence structure by the multiple testing methods is indeed important. \ Then $\bTheta_{i\bd}$ is the joint parameter space for the parameters in $G_i$ directed by $\bd$.
+We study asymptotic properties of Bayesian multiple testing procedures and provide sufficient conditions for strong consistency under general dependence structure.
+We also consider a novel Bayesian multiple testing procedure and associated error measures that coherently accounts for the dependence structure present in the model.
+We advocate posterior versions of FDR and FNR as appropriate error rates and show that their asymptotic convergence rates are directly associated with the Kullback-Leibler divergence from the true model.
+Our results hold even when the class of postulated models is misspecified.
+We illustrate our results in a variable selection problem with autoregressive response variables, and compare the new Bayesian procedure with some existing methods through extensive simulation studies in the variable selection problem.
+Superior performance of the new procedure compared to the others vindicate that proper exploitation of the dependence structure by multiple testing methods is indeed important.
+Moreover, we obtain encouraging results in a real, maize data context, where we select influential marker variables. \ Then $\bTheta_{i,\bd}$ is the joint parameter space for the parameters in $G_i$ directed by $\bd$.
 For any decision configuration $\bd$ and group $G$ let $\bd_G=\{d_j:j\in G\}$.
 Define

 Here $\mathbb D_i$ is the set of all decision configurations where the decisions corresponding to the hypotheses in $G_i$ are at least correct.
 Clearly $\mathbb D_i$ contains $\bd^t$ for all $i$.

 Hence, $\mathbb D^c_{i}=\left\{\bd:~\mbox{at least one decision in} ~\bd_{G_i}~ \mbox{is incorrect}\right\}$.
 By Theorem \ref{th:shalizi}, for any $\epsilon>0$, there exists $n_0(\epsilon)$ such that for each $i=1,\ldots,m$, for $n\geq n_0(\epsilon)$,